tarunsachdeva/blog/_posts/2019-01-05-software-and-plastic.markdown

 Infact, it is becoming _everything_.
 It is eating the world, and we are rushing to become closer to it.

 It is clear we are hurtling towards a world where software will be everywhere and in everything.
 So much so that it will become invisible.

+In this essay, I want to examine:
 - Who will create it?
 Will software be made by many or the few?
 - How will we value it?
 Will we consider it real?
 Will we go back?
--
+- What happens when we create too much software?
+What is the software equivalent of the plastic pacific garbage patch?